Skip to content

 Key Takeaways

 You can tailor Memorandum of Understanding documents to suit you and your business.
-Since it is not legally binding, you do not have to include anything specifically.
+Since it is not legally binding, you do not have to include anything specific.
 However, it is beneficial to include the parties to the agreement, the purpose of the negotiations and any pre-agreed business terms.
-Essentially, an MoU provides a framework for your business and the other party within which negotiations can flourish.
+Essentially, an MoU provides a clear framework for your business and the other party within which negotiations can take place on clear terms, recorded in writing and without ambiguity as to what was agreed.

 Frequently Asked Questions